realkoder/soft-dev-02-testing/README.md

 Selenium IDE plugin to create test flows by recording interaction on a given site stored in `.side` files for later playback.

+_Selenium_ runs outside the browser, communicating with it via automation APIs like the WebDriver protocol rather than executing within the browser’s runtime.
+It sends commands to a browser driver (e.g., _ChromeDriver_, _GeckoDriver_), which performs actions on the browser itself.
+This external control allows realistic user simulation but is generally slower and less tightly integrated than tools like _Playwright_ or _Cypress_, which run directly inside the browser context.

 ---